 “Certain traits and experiences have been found to go hand-in-hand with the imposter experience.
 But one of the most prevalent factors is a fear of failure, which has been cited as the root problem across many studies.”

 “Who fears failure the most?
 People who have achieved something – people who are demonstrably anything but frauds.”

 One more book that you may find of interest offers an opposing take on imposter-hood, Hello, Sunshine.
 The book explores the possibility of what a life based on forgery would look like.
 The book will leave you comparing the protagonist’s tangled lies to your own more honest successes and considering the value of hard work and commitment to achieving your dreams.
 As the unlucky heroine rebuilds her life and learns to define herself in more authentic ways the message is clear— you don’t need to fake it to make it (and to be honest you probably haven’t).

 Look, here’s the truth, many of us will never completely shed our fears of being fraudulent.
 We’ll just work them out as they come, one by one.
 We have to, or they’ll eat us alive.
 And yes, a new situation may fan the flames of an old fear that we thought we had long extinguished, but the more we are aware of our anxieties and the more we communicate with others when these feelings creep in, then the easier they will be to shrug off the next time they come up.

 You’re not alone.
 More people than you think are feeling this way, and it’s normal.
 I feel the creep at least once a day.
 Seriously.

-But, I have learned to manage it and I have found that talking it out with people like mentors, my partner, and close friends really help.
+But, I have learned to manage it and I have found that talking it out with people like mentors, my husband, and close friends really help.
 The more we share, the better for everyone, so please consider leaving a comment if you found this article helpful.